vncnz/heimdallr/README.md

 ## Known bugs
 - ~~Sometimes heimdallr terminates itself after system suspension/resume~~ Normal behaviour, surface is destroyed by Wayland.
 Solution: set Heimdallr as a system service with automatic restart!
 - ~~Sometimes, closing an urgent notifications doesn't restore normal frame width~~ Fixed!
-- Sometimes, a bluetooth device keeps to be shown after it is shut off
+- ~~Sometimes, a bluetooth device keeps to be shown after it is shut off~~ upower's fault (used by ratatoskr)